furiosa-ai/furiosa-sdk/examples/furiosa-sdk-runtime/README.md

-# Examples of Python Library of FuriosaAI SDK Runtime
+# Examples of FuriosaAI SDK Python Runtime

 This contains examples of FuriosaAI Python SDK